Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 -----------------------------------------------------------------------------
 ## Objective of this Project:

-**The primary objective of this project is to study "How individual's opinion towards specific issue might shift under external influence".** What I have finished through this project includes some basic big-data analysis, like topic trending, user behavior profiling and sentiment analysis on text messages.
+**The long-term objective of this project is to study "How individual's opinion towards specific issue might shift under external influence".** What I have so far finished through this project includes some basic big-data analysis, like topic trending, user behavior profiling and sentiment analysis on text messages.
+Particularly, I propose a "prototype" method for **Semi-Unsupervised sentiment analysis of social media text messages, without manually generated training corpus**.
+The details of this method will be discussed in the **section "Ideas for Semi-Automatic Sentiment Analysis"** below.

 The case which was chosen to study is the 2016 presidential election, since this is certainly a major media and public focus point.
 Twitter was chosen as the data source, primarily due to its free twitter API.

-During my pursue of the primary objective, I also developed a "prototype" method for **Semi-Automatic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
-The details of this method will be discussed in the **section "Ideas for Semi-Automatic Sentiment Analysis"** below.

 -----------------------------------------------------------------------------